18th Century Butts, Moving Statues And Other 'Metropolitan Stories'

 "For the public this is one of those great and magnificent spaces that can be hugely intimidating," says Christine Coulson, standing in the museum's great hall.
 "But for me this feels like home."

 Coulson worked at the Met for 25 years, often writing speeches or lectures for the museum's director to deliver.
-Now, she's writing in her own voice — and sometimes, in the voice of the artworks themselves.
+Now, she is writing in her own voice — and sometimes, in the voice of the artworks themselves.

 Her debut novel, Metropolitan Stories, goes behind the scenes at the museum.
 It's a series of loosely connected stories about the people and objects that fill the galleries.